liangcheng-yu/hyperlight/README.md

 After having an environment with a hypervisor setup, running the example has the following pre-requisites:

 1. On Linux, you'll most likely need build essential.
 For Mariner, run `sudo dnf install build-essential`.
 For Ubuntu, run `sudo apt install build-essential`
 2. [Rust](https://www.rust-lang.org/tools/install).
 Install toolchain v1.78.0 or later.
-Also, install the `x86_64-pc-windows-msvc` target with `rustup target add x86_64-pc-windows-msvc`, which is needed to build the test guest binaries (note: install this target event on Linux - [for now](https://github.com/deislabs/hyperlight/issues/1193), Hyperlight only runs Windows executables (i.e., PE files)).
+Also, install the `x86_64-pc-windows-msvc` and `x86_64-unknown-none` targets with `rustup target add <target>` for each; these are needed to build the test guest binaries.
+(Note: install both targets on either Linux or Windows: Hyperlight can load ELF or PE files on either OS, and the tests/examples are built for both).
 3. [just](https://github.com/casey/just). `cargo install just` .
 4. [clang and LLVM](https://clang.llvm.org/get_started.html).
    - On Mariner, run `sudo install clang16 clang16-tools-extra lld16`.